davidmelumian/FireFighting-Game/README.md

 Put out fire and save the forest.

 Player controls:

-left arrow - changes the plane direction to left. right arrow -changes the plane direction to right.
+left arrow - changes the plane direction to left.

+right arrow -changes the plane direction to right.

 Space - drops a balloon of water.

 Rules:

-;if time ends and there is remaining fire - game over.
+if time ends and there is remaining fire - game over.

-;If no balloons left and fire is not extinguished - game over.
+If no balloons left and fire is not extinguished - game over.

-;if fire is extinguished - Congratulations!
+if fire is extinguished - Congratulations!
 You saved the forest.